 - Page 1

-Type of Federal Forfeiture Actions to Seize Property Federal law enforcement can seize property they think is associated with criminal activities.
+How the Federal Government Can Seize Property Through Federal Forfeiture Proceedings Federal law enforcement can seize property they think is associated with criminal activities.
 Learn the three types of federal forfeiture actions they can file.

-Understanding the Civil Forfeiture Process in Virginia The police must file a civil forfeiture action to keep your property seized when you were arrested.
+How Civil Forfeiture Actions Work in Virginia The police must file a civil forfeiture action to keep your property seized when you were arrested.
 Here, read what this process entails and how to fight back.

-Civil Forfeiture Actions in Virginia Did the police take your property when they arrested you?
+When Your Property Can Be Seized in a Civil Forfeiture Action in Virginia Did the police take your property when they arrested you?
 Learn about their right to keep your property through a civil forfeiture action and how to fight back.